wltrup/Physics-Spinors/README.md

 We've all learned something about **Geometry** in school.
 Geometry is the part of Mathematics that deals with so-called metric properties, things like size, length, distance, angles, areas, and volumes.
 However, objects of interest to mathematicians and physicists have other, more fundamental, properties.
 The best way to explain what these so-called **topological properties** are is by means of examples.

-Consider a handle-less cup and a sphere, like a rubber ball.[^image_sources]
+Consider a handle-less cup and a sphere, like a rubber ball.

 [![Glass cup](images/glass_cup.jpg)](https://upload.wikimedia.org/wikipedia/commons/f/ff/Glass_cup.JPG)
 [![Rubber balls](images/rubber_balls.jpg)](http://www.fravend.eu/PAGES/Images/BB5-rubber-ball-in-opp-bag,.jpg)